Operation Champaign Grove: Operation

 On 10 September Company C, 4/3rd Infantry found one dead VC later found three weapons.
 Company A, 3/1st Infantry killed three PAVN in a sweep of a landing zone, Company B found one dead VC and an AK-47, Aero-scouts engaged 15 PAVN, killing eight and a Company C air-assault was fired on resulting in one pilot killed.
 Aero-scouts later found one PAVN dead in a river.

 On 11 September Company B, 4/3rd Infantry found three VC killed by air.
-A mortar attack on Companies A and B, 3/1st Infantry night defensive positions killed two US.
+A mortar attack on Companies A and B, 3/1st Infantry night defensive positions killed two US personnel.

 On 12 September Company B, 4/3rd Infantry located a buried 105mm howitzer.
 Company A, 3/1st infantry engaged a PAVN force killing three and capturing one AK-47 for the loss of one US killed and later found another AK-47 and an RPG-2.
 Company C received 122mm rocket fire resulting in one US killed.
 Aero-scouts engaged several groups of VC killing nine and capturing one.

 On 13 September the 1st Squadron, 1st Cavalry with Company B, 1st Battalion, 46th Infantry Regiment attached, came under the operational control of Task Force Galloway with the unit marching west from Quảng Ngãi.
 Troop A was engaged by a well-entrenched PAVN force and other units moved up to support Troop A in fighting that continued until dusk.
 Aero-scouts killed five VC and four PAVN.

 On 14 September Company A, 4/3rd Infantry killed one VC and found four PAVN graves.
 Company C found a cave complex containing eight individual and one crew-served weapon and ammunition and equipment.
 Troops A and C, 1/1st Cavalry and Company B, 1/46th Infantry swept the area of the previous day’s battle and were engaged by PAVN at grid location BS522750 with cumulative losses for the two days of 112 PAVN killed and 17 individual and 11 crew-served weapons captured for US losses of three killed and one armored vehicle destroyed.

 On 15 September 4/3rd Infantry left the operation and was replaced by the 1st Battalion, 20th Infantry Regiment, while other units temporarily stood down.